MichalBogoryja/Group_4_Coverage/README.md

    ```bash
    $ roslaunch turtlebot_robot_launchers vrep_octomap_turtlebot1.launch
    ```
-7. Run the node octomap for the second robot
+7. Open a new Terminal & Run the node octomap for the second robot

    ```bash
    $ cd coverage_ws